wso2/carbon-kernel/tools/README.md

 * `generate`: For generating Carbon features.
 Formerly known as `P2-feature-gen`.
 See the instructions on [configuring the `generate` Maven goal](#configuring-the-generate-maven-goal).
 * `generate-repo`: For generating P2 repositories.
 Formerly known as 'P2-repo-gen'.
 See the instructions on [configuring the `generate-repo` Maven goal](#configuring-the-generate-repo-maven-goal).
 * `publish-product`: For publishing a product into a P2 repository.
-See the instructions on [Configuring the `publish-product` Maven goal](#configuring-the-publish-product-maven-goal).
+See the instructions on [configuring the `publish-product` Maven goal](#configuring-the-publish-product-maven-goal).
 * `generate-profile`: For generating product profiles.
 Formerly known as `materialize-product`.
-See the instructions on [Configuring the `generate-profile` Maven goal](#configuring-the-generate-profile-maven-goal).
+See the instructions on [configuring the `generate-profile` Maven goal](#configuring-the-generate-profile-maven-goal).
 * `install`: For installing Carbon features into a product profile.
 Formerly known as `p2-profile-gen`.
-See the instructions on [Configuring the install Maven goal](#configuring-the-install-maven-goal).
+See the instructions on [configuring the install Maven goal](#configuring-the-install-maven-goal).
 * `uninstall`: For uninstalling Carbon features from a product.
-See the instructions on [Configuring the uninstall Maven goal](#configuring-the-uninstall-maven-goal).
+See the instructions on [configuring the uninstall Maven goal](#configuring-the-uninstall-maven-goal).

 All these goals (except the generate Maven goal) are executed during the package phase in the default life cycle of the Maven build.
 The generate Maven goal follows a different life cycle.
 You have the flexibility to configure the behavior of the plugin by passing the relevant parameters to these Maven goals.